oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For each claim, a JSON literal that decodes to an object with the and the claim value (plus optionally the claim name) is contained in the `sd_disclosure` object.

-Again, the Holder-Selected Disclosures JWT follows the same structure as the `sd_digests` in the SD-JWT.
+Again, the HS-Disclosures JWT follows the same structure as the `sd_digests` in the SD-JWT.

-Below is a non-normative example of a representation of the Holder-Selected Disclosures JWT using JWS Compact
+Below is a non-normative example of a representation of the HS-Disclosures JWT using JWS Compact
 Serialization:

 {#example-simple-serialized_sd_jwt_release}